UniPiTechnology/unipi-one-modbus/README.md

 ![unipi logo](https://github.com/UniPiTechnology/evok/raw/master/www/evok/js/jquery/images/unipi-logo-short-cmyk.svg?sanitize=true "UniPi logo")

-# unipi-one - Modbus server for Unipi 1.x and Unipi Lite devices
+# unipi-one - Modbus TCP server for Unipi 1.x and Unipi Lite devices

 EVOK is the primary Web-services API for [NEURON], [AXON] and [UniPi 1.1] devices.
 It provides a RESTful interface over HTTP, a JSON-RPC interface, a WebSocket interface a SOAP interface and a bulk JSON interface to UniPi devices.